dgwhited/guardduty-runbooks/runbooks/unauthorizedaccess-iamuser-maliciousipcaller-custom.md

 * **Data source:** CloudTrail management events

 This finding informs you that an API operation (for example, an attempt to launch an EC2 instance, create a new IAM user, or modify AWS privileges) was invoked from an IP address that is included on a threat list that you uploaded.
-In , a threat list consists of known malicious IP addresses.
+In GuardDuty, a threat list consists of known malicious IP addresses.
 This can indicate unauthorized access to AWS resources within your environment.

 **Remediation recommendations:**